 For Immediate Release 7 October 1999

-For more information on licensure and certification examinations, contact: Dr. Lesta Turchen, Senior Administrator, (605) 773-3455.
+For more information about the CAAP results, contact: Dr. Lesta Turchen, Senior Administrator at the Board of Regents, (605) 773-3455.

 Return to 1999 Press Releases